 Donald Trump didn’t divide the country.
 He didn’t introduce racism, bigotry or xenophobia.
 What Trump and his rhetoric have validated the racism and bigotry already present in many of his supporters.
-Trump made it “okay” to be stupid
+Trump made it “okay” to be stupid and mean and a bigot.

 A Muslim, Off-Duty Cop